Tomerg91/Lumea/memory-bank/activeContext.md

 - Supporting mobile viewport layouts (375×812) for all dashboard components
 - Using Vitest for component testing and Playwright for E2E tests
 - Implementing RTL Hebrew support throughout the coach dashboard
+- Using end-to-end encryption for reflection data
+- Implementing offline-first approach for reflection submission
+- Using IndexedDB for local storage of encryption keys and offline queue
+- Implementing background sync for offline data when connectivity returns
+- Using libsodium-wrappers for secure AES-256-GCM encryption
+- Creating presigned S3 URLs for secure audio file uploads
+- Validating file types and sizes before uploading
+- Using multi-step UI for reflection creation (text, audio, review)
+- Using Capacitor for mobile platform integration

 Important patterns and preferences: